Frank Parker (United States Army officer): Early life

 Frank Parker was born September 21, 1872, in Georgetown County, South Carolina.
 He was descended from John Parker, Arthur Middleton, Thomas Heyward and John Rutledge.

 Parker attended the University of South Carolina, where he was a member of Phi Kappa Psi fraternity.
-He subsequently attended the United States Military Academy and graduated in 1894, after which he served in the Spanish–American War in 1898 and Puerto Rico from 1899 to 1900.
+He subsequently attended the United States Military Academy, from where he graduated in 1894.
+After this he served in the Spanish–American War in 1898 and Puerto Rico from 1899 to 1900.
 He also served as an instructor at the United States Military Academy from 1900 to 1903.

 In 1904, Parker graduated from the Cavalry School in Saumur, France, and served as military attaché, Caracas, Venezuela, from 1904 to 1905, Buenos Aires, Argentina, from 1905 to 1906, and Cuba in 1906 to 1908.
-He was an instructor and organizer of cavalry in Cuba from 1909 to 1912.
-In 1912, Parker attended the École Supérieure de Guerre, France.
+He was an instructor and organizer of cavalry for the Rural Guard in Cuba from 1909 to 1912.
+In 1912, Parker, fluent in both Spanish and French, attended the École Supérieure de Guerre, France.
 He was a member of the Cavalry Board from 1913 to 1914.

 World War I

 Parker returned to the École Supérieure de Guerre from 1914 to 1915.
 He was a United States observer with French armies in field from 1916 to 1917, and then served as chief of American Military Mission at French General Headquarters.

-With the American entry into World War I in 1917, Parker was promoted to brigadier general and was the commander 18th Infantry and 1st Infantry Brigade and then was appointed commander, 1st Division, American Expeditionary Force, in October 1918.
+With the American entry into World War I in April 1917, Parker was promoted to brigadier general and commanded the 18th Infantry Regiment from early 1918 until late August 1918 when he took command of the 1st Infantry Brigade before succeeding his friend and mentor, Major General Charles P. Summerall, as commander of the 1st Division in October.
+Parker was, like his predecessor, an aggressive commander, always managing to maintain a strong grip on his subordinates.
+He was, however, described by various senior officers as being too self-centered and impulsive, and often unable or unwilling to consider the opinions and viewpoints of his superiors.